Ukraine crisis timeline

 3 March: "Black Monday" on Russian stock markets as reports suggest Russia's military had issued a deadline for Ukrainian forces in Crimea to surrender.
 The reports are later denied.
 Russia's UN envoy says toppled President Yanukovych had asked the Russian president in writing for use of force.

-1 March: Russian parliament approves President Vladimir Putin's request to use Russian forces in Ukraine.
-In Kiev, acting President Olexander Turchynov puts the army on full alert.
-Large pro-Russian rallies are held in several Ukrainian cities outside Crimea, including the second-biggest city Kharkiv.
-The West reacts with alarm: US President Barack Obama tells Mr Putin in 90-minute telephone conversation to pull forces back to bases.
-Mr Putin says Moscow has right to protect its interests and those of Russian-speakers in Ukraine.
+1 March: Russia's parliament approves Vladimir Putin's request to use force in Ukraine to protect Russian interests.
+Pro-Russian rallies are held in several Ukrainian cities outside Crimea, including the second-biggest city Kharkiv.
+Barack Obama tells Mr Putin to pull forces back to bases.

 27-28 February: Pro-Russian gunmen seize key buildings in the Crimean capital, Simferopol.
-Unidentified gunmen in combat uniforms appear outside Crimea's main airports, sparking fears of Russian military intervention.
-At his first news conference since fleeing Ukraine, Viktor Yanukovych, now in southern Russia, insists he remains president and opposes military intervention or division of Ukraine.
+Unidentified gunmen in combat uniforms appear outside Crimea's main airports.
+At his first news conference since fleeing to Russia, Mr Yanukovych insists he remains president.

-- Opposition leaders call for elections on 25 May; Parliament votes to remove president from power with elections set for 25 May
+- Parliament votes to remove president from power with elections set for 25 May

-- Mr Yanukovych appears on TV to insist in a recorded message that he is lawfully elected president and to denounce "coup"
+- Mr Yanukovych appears on TV to denounce "coup"

-20 February: As truce breaks down, Kiev sees its worst day of violence for almost 70 years.
-At least 88 people are killed in 48 hours of bloodshed.
+20 February: Kiev sees its worst day of violence for almost 70 years.
+At least 88 people are killed in 48 hours.
 Video shows uniformed snipers firing at protesters holding makeshift shields.
-Three European Union foreign ministers fly in to try to broker a deal; Russia announces it is sending an envoy.

 18 February: Clashes erupt, with reasons unclear: 18 dead, including seven police, and hundreds more wounded.
 Some 25,000 protesters are encircled in Independence Square.